What is a Private Renting Licence?

 How does licencing landlords improve living conditions?

-Private Renting Licencing ensures that landlords and properties are of a good quality, while improving the overall quality of a tenants living condition.
+Private Renting Licencing ensures that landlords and properties are of good quality while improving the overall quality of a tenants living condition.

 How to apply for a Private Renting Licence